DKlaper/gsw-DepParser/README.md

 Licenses Tokenizer, Tagger
 ==========================

-This parser, i.e., the python scripts + the training material are licensed under the Apache 2.0 license
+This parser, i.e., the python scripts + the training material (But not external tools such as the tokenizer and clusterer!!) are licensed under the Apache 2.0 license

 Copyright 2014 David Klaper